sous-chefs/users/README.md

 ## Requirements

-If you are upgrading from a version < 6.0.0 please see [upgrading.md](https://github.com/sous-chefs/users/upgrading.md)
+If you are upgrading from a version < 6.0.0 please see [upgrading.md](https://github.com/sous-chefs/users/upgrading.md).
+If you are upgrading from a recipe-based wrapper, see [migration.md](migration.md).

 ### Platforms

 The following platforms have been tested with Test Kitchen:

+- AlmaLinux
+- Amazon Linux
+- CentOS Stream
-- Debian / Ubuntu derivatives
+- Debian
-- RHEL and derivatives
 - Fedora
+- Oracle Linux
-- openSUSE / SUSE Linux Enterprises
+- Rocky Linux
-- FreeBSD / OpenBSD
+- Ubuntu
 - macOS
-- AIX

 ### Chef

-- Chef 12.7+
+- Chef 15.3+

 ### Cookbooks